ISCS-ZJU/GMBE/README.md

 # Running on three machine with A100, V100 and 2080Ti respectively.
 # It is required to collect all the results in ./fig/fig-12/[GPU_TYPE].data
 # on different machines into ./fig/fig-12/fig-12.data on a specific machine.
+# The README.md under fig/fig-12 specify the format of fig-12.data.
 bash ./scripts/gen-fig-12.sh [GPU_TYPE]

 # Running on a machine with 8 GPUs